 More renders also mean slower rendering.
 If you are suffering from slow playback and timeline scrubbing performance, consider disabling the rich timeline mode.

-The rich timline will become the default in the future, but right now it is disabled by default.
+The rich timeline will become the default in the future, but right now it is disabled by default.

 - Customize the number of timeline tracks shown using the